s0up4200/ptparchiver-go/README.md

 ### Space Management

-The client performs disk space checks before adding each torrent:
+For qBittorrent containers:

-- Checks available space in qBittorrent's download directory or watch directory
+- Checks available space in qBittorrent's download directory
 - Requires enough free space for the torrent size plus a 10% buffer
 - Skips the torrent if insufficient space is available

-This ensures safe downloading without running out of disk space, independent of the container's configured size.
+For watchDir containers:

+- No space management is performed at this time
+- Your torrent client will need to handle space management

 ## Usage